Cycling the Camino, one of the oldest pilgrimage routes

 Photo Portugal Bike

 Cycling the Camino de Santiago?
-Use a mountain bike!
+Use a hybrid bicycle with wider tires or use a mountain bike!

-If you wish to cycle The Camino de Santiago, you should always use a mountain bike!
-Never use a different kind of bicycle, because the mountain bike’s thicker tires and better grip will help you to get the necessary comfort and balance when you have to cross Roman bridges that are more than 2000 years old, old trails and medieval paths, and all kinds of rough and irregular trails that make the connections to avoid the busy roads.
+If you wish to cycle The Camino de Santiago, you should always use a bicycle with wider tires!
+Thicker tires have better grip that will help you to get the necessary comfort and balance when you have to cross Roman bridges that are more than 2000 years old, old trails and medieval paths, and all kinds of rough and irregular trails that make the connections to avoid the busy roads and that are made by all pilgrims.

 The Weather: best months for cycling The Camino